 The best speech therapy help you can do is to embed speech and language goals into your daily routines.

 For example, if you are working on building vocabulary, practice saying “eat” during meals.
-Let’s say you are working on the /b/ sound.
+Let’s say you are working on /b/.
 Say “ball” as you play catch.
 Are you working on following directions?
-Have fun going on a scavenger hunt as you give clues where things are hidden.
+Have fun going on a scavenger hunt as you find those missing shoes.

 It's a FUN marathon, not a sprint.